replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 import IntroExisting from "../partials/install/_automation-intro-existing.mdx" import IntroEmbedded from "../partials/install/_automation-intro-embedded.mdx"

-# Installing with Automation
+# Installing with the CLI

-This topic describes using the Replicated kots CLI to automate the installation of an application in online and air gap clusters.
+This topic describes how to use the Replicated kots CLI to install an application rather than using the Replicated KOTS admin console UI.

-## About Installing with Automation

-You can use the kots CLI `kots install` command to automate the installation of an application.
-Automated installations with the kots CLI are supported for existing clusters and for clusters that were created with Replicated kURL.
+## Overview

-In an automated installation, you provide all the information required to install and deploy the application with the `kots install` command, rather than providing this information in the KOTS admin console.
-For example, rather than uploading your license file for the application in the admin console UI, you provide your license file with the `kots install` command using the `--license-file` flag.
+You can use the kots CLI to install an application rather than using the KOTS admin console UI.
+In a CLI installation, you provide all the necessary artifacts to configure and install the application with the `kots install` command.
+For example, rather than uploading your license file in the admin console, you provide your license file with the `kots install` command using the `--license-file` flag.
 Additionally, any preflight checks defined for the application automatically run from the CLI rather than being displayed in the admin console.

-The following shows an example of output from the `kots install` command for an automated installation:
+The following shows an example of the output from the `kots install` command:

 ```
 • Deploying Admin Console